Antro97/Mudkip-ERR-Tweaks/README.md

 - All credit goes to Clever for providing the instructions on how to do this by oneself (https://www.nexusmods.com/eldenring/mods/1559?tab=files&file_id=6074) and to @unko_deso (Discord) for clearing my doubts and providing further help.

 ### Installation
-Navigate to the "ERR\mod\sfx" folder, where you will find a file with the same name: replace it.
+Extract the archive in the ERR folder, replace the file when asked to.

 ----------